University of Cincinnati Mountaineering Club Home Page .

 4.4) Any elected/appointed officer who is unable to fulfill his/her remaining term shall be removed from office and a successor elected/appointed.

-4.5) An officer with an obligation to Professional Practice Division to co-op out of town shall appoint a replacement for his/her co-op quarter(s), and have the appointee ratified by a majority of voting members.
+4.5) An officer with an obligation to Professional Practice Division to co-op out of town shall appoint a replacement for his/her co-op semester(s), and have the appointee ratified by a majority of voting members.

 ARTICLE V